 - GDP (PPP) (million): US$ 1,015,342

 The area now known as Tokyo began around the city of Edo, which established itself as a centre of commerce, art and high culture in Japan during the 17th and 18th centuries, known as the Edo period.
-It was renamed Tokyo and became the capital of Japan in 1869, after the Emperor Meiji moved from the former capital Kyoto, restoring imperial rule to Japan.
-During the late 19th century Japan underwent rapid modernisation and cultural change, including the building of roads, railways and telecommunications lines, the popularity of Western hairstyles and fashions replacing traditional topknots and kimonos, and the move to a cabinet system of government.
+It was renamed Tokyo and became the capital of Japan in 1869.
+During the late 19th century Japan underwent rapid modernisation and cultural change, including the building of roads, railways and telecommunications lines.
 The city was heavily damaged by the Great Kanto Earthquake in 1923, and later during World War Two.
 Cycles of economic boom and bust took place throughout the late 20th century, matched by the rise of consumerism and cycles of rapid population decline and growth in the city.
-Tokyo now has a population of 13 million people in its centre and over 38 million including its metropolitan area, making it the largest city in the world.
+Tokyo now has a population of over 13.9 million people in its centre and over 38 million in its metropolitan area, making it the largest city in the world.

 The city today is one where innovation meets tradition.
 Tokyo is known for its historic shrines and temples, and performing arts such as Noh, Kabuki and Rakugo, which have been enjoyed for centuries.
-Its major venues which celebrate Japanese cultural traditions include the Kabukiza Theatre, the National Noh Theatre and the Kokugikan Hall.
-Meanwhile Tokyo is renowned for new trends in fashion, music, art, technology and animation, and as a cultural centre for creators in Japan and beyond.
-Social media tools originating in Tokyo, such as LINE, have spread throughout Japan and the world.
-Niconico, Japan’s largest video social website has over 50 million registered members.
-The Niconico Chokaigi festival, which allows members to connect in person, has been attended by over 15 million people.
-As well as being an international cultural hub, Tokyo’s identity encompasses many local identities including neighbourhoods such as Asakusa, Akihabara, Harajuku and Shibuya which have distinctive cultural characteristics.
+Major venues which celebrate Japanese cultural traditions include the Kabukiza Theatre, the National Noh Theatre and the Kokugikan Hall.
+It is also renowned for new trends in fashion, music, art, technology and animation, and as a cultural centre for creators in Japan and beyond.